Estimated reading time: 12 minutes

 - Thrift store shopping for life and volunteering our services

 Are we overthinking the future, or are we on the right track?

-Anything is possible, but for now, it makes us comfortable planning ahead and tracking our finances each month.
+Anything is possible, but for now, it makes us comfortable planning and tracking our finances each month.

 When We’re Gone